-- 16. On 14 April 2016, the IAAF notified the Athlete of the alleged anti-doping rule violation, her immediate provisional suspension and of her right to request a hearing within 14 days of the notification. - 17.
-On 15 April 2016, the Athlete acknowledged receipt of the IAAF letter of 14 April 2016. - On 10 May 2016, the IAAF Anti-Doping Administrator wrote another letter to the Athlete, 18. who had not responded further to the notification.
-In the new letter, the IAAF advised the Athlete that her case would be referred to the Court of Arbitration for Sport (the "CAS") in Lausanne, Switzerland, in view of the suspension of the ARAF membership of the IAAF. - 19.
-The IAAF offered the Athlete to choose between the following two procedures: Her case could either be referred to a Sole Arbitrator appointed by the CAS with the possibility of a further appeal against such Sole Arbitrator's decision pursuant to IAAF Rule 38.3 or, subject to the content of all relevant parties, to a CAS Panel for a single hearing with no right of appeal pursuant to IAAF Rule 38.19.
-The Athlete was given a deadline of 22 May 2016 to state her preference. - 20.
+On 12 April 2016, the IAAF notified the Athlete of the alleged anti-doping rule violation, his 16. immediate provisional suspension and of his right to request a hearing within 14 days of the notification.

+- 17. On 10 May 2016, having not received any response from the Athlete, the IAAF Anti-Doping Administrator wrote another letter to the Athlete.
+In the new letter, the IAAF advised the Athlete that his case would be referred to the Court of Arbitration for Sport (the "CAS") in Lausanne, Switzerland, in view of the suspension of the ARAF membership of the IAAF. - The IAAF offered the Athlete to choose between the following two procedures: His case 18. could either be referred to a Sole Arbitrator appointed by the CAS with the possibility of a further appeal against such Sole Arbitrator's decision pursuant to IAAF Rule 38.3 or, subject to the content of all relevant parties, to a CAS Panel for a single hearing with no right of appeal pursuant to IAAF Rule 38.19.
+The Athlete was given a deadline of 22 May 2016 to state his preference. - 19.
 The IAAF never received a response from the Athlete to its letter of 10 May 2016.